artsiom-tsaryonau/supply-chain-product-catalog/README.md

 # supply-chain-product-catalog
-Product catalog with supply chain API
+Product catalog with supply chain API. !!!
+DOES NOT REPRESENT THE CURRENT STATE !!!

 # run
 To run tests